 What Are Dental Implants?

-Dental implants are replacement tooth roots that can support a variety of tooth replacement options.
-The most common is a single tooth replacement with a dental crown, but there are now options that include full-arch restorations attached to just a few dental implants.
+For our Leawood, KS dental office, these are replacement tooth roots that can support a variety of tooth replacement options.
+The most common is a single tooth replacement with a dental crown, but there are now options that include full-arch restorations attached to just it.
 The options and possibilities with these modern marvels are almost endless.

-Primitive versions of dental implants date back hundreds of years.
+Primitive versions of them date back hundreds of years.
 The Mayan civilization was one of the first to find viable replacements for missing teeth.
 The Mayans inserted seashells and minerals into the sockets of lost teeth, and their remains indicate that the jawbone attempted to integrate the replacement teeth.

 The major implant breakthrough came in 1952, when a surgeon discovered that titanium is able to bond completely with human bone.
 This process is called osseointegration and is central to why dental implants are effective.
 In 1965, the same surgeon placed the first set of modern dental implants, which lasted the patient for 40 years.

 Dental Implant Options from S&G Family Dentistry, Leawood, KS

 S&G Family Dentistry in Leawood, KS uses both traditional (full-sized) and mini dental implants to replace teeth.
 Traditional implants are used in most situations as they provide maximum support for your restoration.
 Mini implants can be used when a patient lacks sufficient bone required for regular implants.
 One of our implant dentists will help you decide which option can be used for your treatment.
 Either option can replace single or multiple missing teeth.